-The Sliver creatures printed in the Magic 2014 Core Set were a fairly impressive bunch.
+The Sliver creature cards printed in Magic the Gathering’s 2014 Core Set were a fairly impressive bunch.
 While Slivers never became a Tier One deck in Standard, they were a deck to beat for a time at Friday Night Magic events at local game stores.
 With Cavern of Souls around for another three months after the release of M14, and Mutavault being reprinted, too, there was a pretty solid Sliver tribal deck being played at the time.

 There was a very important difference between these Slivers and those from the past.
 Unlike older Sliver cards, which affected all Sliver cards on the battlefield – possibly including even your opponent’s – these new cards affect only your Sliver cards.
 This means that in Sliver mirrors, if you can get the more powerful effects on the board before your opponent can, you likely have the game won.
 Having double striking Slivers is certainly one way to do that.